Ceci n’est pas le Prophète

 Allah, Most High said: “And who is more unjust than those who try to create the likeness of My creation?
 Let them create an atom, or let them create a wheat grain, or let them create a barley grain.” –Sahih al-Bukhari

-Opposing the representation of deities or other figures or objects is called aniconism, and the kink is not unique to Islam.
+Opposing the representation of deities or other figures or objects is called aniconism, and the phenomenon is not unique to Islam.
 Examples may be noted in many cultures throughout history, from the convention against representing the Highest God among many African tribal religions to the Byzantine iconoclasm of the 8th and 9th century.
 Indeed, the belief that representations of God encourage idolatry makes its way to Islam by way of Judaism and Christianity.
 In the Old Testament, God gives Moses a commandment against “graven images” (promptly stored by Moses in a tabernacle decked out with, ahem, graven images of cherubim), and, as I have discussed elsewhere on this blog, America’s Puritan ancestors had a palpable distaste for representations of Jesus.

 In general, the rationale for aniconism stems from the imperfection inherent in all representation, which, no matter how faithful, may never truly capture the thing-in-itself.
 When the object of representation is GOD, the inherent imperfection of the process creates a resounding paradox.
 The act of attempting to codify the ineffable is fundamentally at odds with the very notion of there being an ‘ineffable.’
 As we have seen, aniconism has often surfaced as a reaction to this paradox.